MatanDavidian/Ransomware-detection/README.md

 the program detect ransomware viruses according the syscalls that performed in the computer.
-the program record all syscalls that perform in the computer for 50(s), and check any process that perform more than 1.8k syscalls
+the program record all syscalls that perform in the computer for 50(s), and check any process that perform more than 1.8k syscalls with deep learning models(CNN).